Scaling Methods for Stochastic Chemical Reaction Networks: A CRN with Bi-Modal Behavior

-{\sc A slow return to $0$.} The reactions of the second linkage class of this CRN need $p$ copies of $S_1$ to be active.
+{\sc A slow return to $0$.} The second set of reactions of this CRN needs $p$ copies of $S_1$ to be active.
 If the initial state is $(0,N)$, copies of $S_1$ are created at rate $\kappa_0$, but they are removed quickly at a rate greater than $\kappa_1N$.
 The first instant when $p$ copies of $S_1$ are present has an average of the order of $N^{p-1}$.
 See Lemma~\ref{LemCP}.
-At that instant, the number of $S_2$ species is $N{+}p$, and the second coordinate can then decrease, quickly in fact.
+At this instant, the number of $S_2$ species is $N{+}p$, and the second coordinate can then decrease, quickly in fact.
 The network exhibits a kind of bi-modal behavior due to this boundary condition.

-Starting from the initial state $x{=}(0,N)$, the time to decrease $(X_2(t))$ by an amount of the order of $N$ has thus an average of the order of $\|N\|^{p-1}$.
-When $p{>}2$ and if we take the usual norm $\|\cdot\|$ as a Lyapunov function, this results is at odds with one of the conditions of positive recurrence criterion of Proposition~\ref{PropScS}.
+Starting from the initial state $x{=}(0,N)$, the time to decrease $(X_2(t))$ by an amount of the order of $N$ has thus an average of the order of $N^{p-1}$.
+When $p{>}2$ and if we take the usual norm $\|\cdot\|$ as a Lyapunov function, this results is at odds with the condition~\eqref{LyapCond} of Theorem~\ref{ErgCrit}.
 This problem could in fact be fixed at the cost of some annoying technicalities.
 Our approach will be of taking another simple, and somewhat natural, Lyapunov function.
 See Section~\ref{SecTCA}.
 An initial state of the form $(N,0)$ leads also to another interesting boundary behavior.